 Plain Greek yogurt with fresh strawberries and a drizzle of honey.

-My new favorite: Plain Greek yogurt with orange slices – no added sugar needed!
+My go-to and favorite option again, plain Greek yogurt with orange slices – no added sugar needed!

 How do you like to eat low sugar yogurt?
 Any flavor combinations I should try?
 Add them to the comments below.